CuteOne/BadRotations/BadRotations API.md

 `canAttack(Unit1,Unit2) - Bool` Returns true if Unit1 can attack Unit2
-`br.canDispel(Unit,spellID) - Bool` Retruns true if the Unit have a valid Dispel `canHeal(Unit) - Bool` Returns true if we can heal that Unit `canInterrupt(spellID,percentint) - Bool` Returns true if we can Interrupt that target `canPrepare() - Bool` Returns true if ready to buff(ooc) `br.canRun() - Bool` Returns true if we can Run profile(incombat) `br.canUseItem(itemID) - Bool` Returns true if the item can be used
+`br.canDispel(Unit,spellID) - Bool` Retruns true if the Unit have a valid Dispel `canHeal(Unit) - Bool` Returns true if we can heal that Unit `br.canInterrupt(spellID,percentint) - Bool` Returns true if we can Interrupt that target `canPrepare() - Bool` Returns true if ready to buff(ooc) `br.canRun() - Bool` Returns true if we can Run profile(incombat) `br.canUseItem(itemID) - Bool` Returns true if the item can be used